neverfap-deluxe/nfd-api/content/articles/INTRO-introduction-to-the-neverfap-deluxe-guide.md

 Perhaps it's a self-limiting belief.
 Perhaps you haven't developed your awareness to a point that you can act with intention.
 Perhaps you have no idea what you're doing.

+Perhaps you've never developed a single healthy coping mechanism at all in your entire life.

-That's why I came up with <a class="link" href="/articles/the-five-fundamental-principles-of-neverfap">The Five Fundamental Principles of NeverFap</a> in order to figure how the source of this misunderstanding.
+That's why I came up with <a class="link" href="/articles/the-five-fundamental-principles-of-neverfap">The Five Fundamental Principles of NeverFap</a> in order to help you better understand where you may be misunderstanding yourself.

-Otherwise known as denial.
+{{< hr3 "Otherwise, known as denial." >}}

+If we had to break down what people tend to find difficult in regards to overcoming their porn addiction.

-In more common terms, what people tend to find difficult is a) Figure out how to actually convince themselves to commit to those goals and b) Figure out what will work and what will not.
+You could say that it comes down to a) Figuring out how to actually convince oneself to commit to porn recovery and b) Truly understanding what will work, and what will not.

-And yet, even if you did realise that you had to do those two things, making informed decisions as to what will and does work can be an almost impossible task.

-Everyone has a different opinion of everything, most of them coming from existing porn addicts.

-Which is why we end up running around in circles for years before getting anywhere, potentially sabotaging ourselves in the process and making the situation worse.
+This not only includes the knowledge surrounding porn recovery, but also working with our emotions to effectively apply it in everyday situations.

+Which can be incredibly difficult, if not outright confusing when we don't truly have the confidence to know exactly what we're doing.

+We'll be feeling completely confident one week into our recovery, only to face what seems like an insurmountable wall of fear and doubt, which inevitably leads to relpase.

 {{< hr3 "Well, that’s why I decided to create NeverFap Deluxe." >}}

 My intention is to help you fill in all the gaps, so you don’t have to run around like a headless chook, the same way that I did for five years.

 In this website, I hope to talk about every single aspect of how to successfully become porn free.
 What you’ll need to learn.
 How you can learn those things.
 How not to fall into certain traps.

-Everything.
+How it's actually an incredibly straight-forward process if you just follow the motions.

 I want to teach and explain all the core skills that I have come to learn over the past five years over <a class="link" href="/articles/my-personal-porn-recovery-journey">My Personal Porn Recovery Journey</a>, and I want to go into detail as to what these skills and understandings are.

-So what exactly are these core skills?

-To provide a non-exhaustive list, here are some of the things which you will learn which will help you overcome porn addiction:
+As for a non-exhaustive list of these skills, here are some of the things which you will learn which will help you overcome porn addiction:

 <hr class="hrul"/>

 - Learn to focus on the how, not the why.
-- Value the time spent improving your mental health above all.
+- Learn to value your mental health above all.
 - Develop the ability to quiet and focus your mind.
 - Learn to love and accept yourself and others unconditionally.
 - Learn to invest in yourself.